pysprings/lightning-talks/singledispatch/README.md

 # singledispatch

 `singledispatch` is Python's version of function "overloading" using [generic functions](https://docs.python.org/3/glossary.html#term-generic-function) (multiple functions implementing the same operation for different types).

+The main difference between something like overloading in C++/Java is the `single` in `singledispatch`.
+Python will only use the first argument to dispatch to the appropriate function!

 https://docs.python.org/3/library/functools.html#functools.singledispatch